-Certain groups, like diabetics, could especially benefit from the tech.
-Usually diabetics have to monitor blood sugar, pricking their fingers regularly to find out their current levels.
-With the patches, insulin could be set to be pumped in as needed depending on the patient's current state.
+Certain groups, like diabetics, would especially benefit from the tech.
+Usually diabetics would have to monitor blood sugar, pricking their fingers to find out their current levels.
+With the patches, insulin could be set to be be pumped in as or when needed depending on the patient's current state.

-Additionally, patients would no longer need to suffer through long observation stays at hospitals with such patches, as doctors could monitor readings even after a patient has been discharged - keeping an eye on heart rate and ECG readings from afar.
+Patients would no longer need to spend long observation stays at hospitals as with patches, doctors could monitor readings even after a patient has been discharged - keeping an eye on heart rate and ECG readings.

-Pharmacies might also see benefits from such tech, as they could print these patches and hand them to patients with minimum fuss.
-No installations or wires: just slap them on, with the required doses already implanted and released at proper intervals.
+Pharmacies could also see benefits from printable tech, by printing these patches and being able to hand them to patients with minimum fuss.
+No installations or wires, just slapping them on with the required doses already implanted and released at intervals.

 Modern bandaids that could ease hospital stays and alert doctors to possible warning signs?
 Sign us up for the future.